armandas/embedded-rust-workshop/src/testing_imu_driver.md

 Now that we got our basic IMU driver written, let's test it!

-`cargo-generate` set's up our project as a library with a single binary application.
+`esp-generate` set's up our project as a library with a single binary application.
 We therefore need to import our library, which has the same name as our project:

 ```rust